 Angela holds a Bachelor of Arts degree, a Post Baccalaureate in Education, focusing on inclusion and counseling, and a Masters Degree in Disability Studies.
-She is currently completing her PhD in Education, focusing on effective therapeutic interventions for complex neurology and behavior.
+She is a PhD Candidate, focusing on effective therapeutic interventions for the neurodivergent.

 Angela is multiply neurodivergent, raises children with complex differences, and has been supporting families that include children living with disabilities for 2 decades.